stooj/stooj-dot-org/drafts/41-notes_of_neorg.md

 <!-- TODO Link to commit 199664c -->

 Now I can use `nixvim`'s `files` option to generate vim config files into my configuration.
 It's in the `ftplugin` directory, meaning it'll match based on filetype.
-It's called `norg.lua` so it'll automatically apply if I open a `norg` file in vim (you can check what filetype you've got by running `set ft ?`).
+It's called `norg.lua` so it'll automatically apply if I open a `norg` file in vim (you can check what filetype you've got by running `set ft ?` (or `:echo &filetype` too.
+TIL)).

 <!-- TODO Link to commit 35dadb3 -->